 The cosmic particles didn't disturb our asstronut heroes though.
 They were ready for re-entry.

 Re-entry procedures were initiated July 24, 44 hours after leaving lunar orbit.
-That re-entry is not possible was already explained in section 1.7 above but here follows the NAXA description of the Apollo 11 re-entry.
-It is pure propaganda based on pseudoscience.
+That re-entry is not possible at all was already explained in section 1.7 above but here follows the NAXA description of the Apollo 11 re-entry.
+It is pure propaganda based on pseudoscience:

 The SM - event #17 - was dumped from the CM, which continued alone at speed about 11 200 m/s or 11 045 m/s (or about 36.200 ft/s ) and was re-oriented to a heat-shield-forward position.

-Now the Apollo 11 CM was ready to enter the upper atmosphere of planet Earth more or less parallell at location B with the ground below - event #18 and to descend down through the atmosphere - re-entry - and deploy parachutes nine minutes later and land in the water.
+Now the Apollo 11 CM was ready to enter the upper atmosphere of planet Earth 120 000 m further down more or less parallel at location B with the ground below - event #18 and to descend down through the atmosphere - re-entry - and deploy parachutes about nine minutes later and land in the water.
 If you arrive too steep say >4° you will hit ground or the ocean too early.

-How this 90° change of direction or course in space only due to influence of Earth gravity really took place and how to locate the latitude and longitude of location B and arrive there at the exact time have never been explained by NAXA.
+How this change of altitude in space only due to influence of Earth gravity really took place and how to locate the latitude and longitude of location B and arrive there at speed >11 000 m/s at the exact time have never been explained by NAXA.
 Of course.

 No fuel was used since the 'course correction' event #16.

-My friend Balthasar Schmitt has pointed out the following:
+My friend Balthasar Schmitt has pointed out the following maneuvers:

 Nach NASA-Angaben hatte das Command Module (CM) eine Masse (Gewicht) von 5 486 kg und eine Geschwindigkeit von 11.200 m/sec.
 Daraus errechnet sich seine kinetische Energie nach der Formel Newtons: E (in Joule) = 0,5 x Masse (in kg) x Quadrat der Geschwindigkeit (in m/sec), E = 0,5 x 5 486 x 11 200² = 345 GigaJoule

-So the kinetic energy of Apollo 11 CM at Re-entry corresponds to 345 ICE trains driving around on the German railways at 250 km/hr speed.
+So the kinetic energy of Apollo 11 CM at Re-entry at location B corresponds to 345 ICE trains driving around on the German railways at only 250 km/hr speed.
 And now air friction is supposed to stop the CM during 29 minutes!

 It is suggested that Earth gravity just increased the speed >14 times (!) and direction of the CSM during the return trajectory from departure the Moon gravity influence at location X - speed say 790 m/s - until arriving almost horizontally at the Earth thermosphere at location B at speed >11.000 m/s.
 But Earth gravity was attracting the CSM straight towards the centre of Earth all the time ... and not horizontally towards the upper part of the atmosphere!
 And at the same time planet Earth was rotating.